 How much do the berries cost?
-The price for the 2012 season is $2.50 per pound for you-pick.
+The price for the 2014 season is $2.75 per pound for you-pick.
 We-pick depends on the quantity.
 There is a $5 field access Grazing Pass that allows you to eat all you want and is refunded if you pick over ten pounds.

 What do I need to bring?
 We supply buckets for picking and freezer bags for you to take your berries home in.

 Do you have pre-picked berries available?
 Yes, that’s what we call “we-pick”.
 Email firstname.lastname@example.org or call ahead to reserve.
 360-399-1006.
 5 lb Half flats are $22.
 10 lb Full Flats are $36.

 What forms of payment do you accept ?
 Cash, Visa, Mastercard & checks.

 What does Certified Transitional mean?
 We follow strict organic guidelines and use no conventional herbicides or pesticides.
 We use Wiserganic Certified Organic fertilizer which is made from PCC food waste.
 Our Certified Organic compost is supplied by Ceder Grove and is made from urban yard waste.
 It takes three years Certified Organic.
 Once you have grown organically for one year, kept fastidious records and apply for the certification you become Certified Transitional.
 We will be Certified Organic in 2014.